jadetrue/mealworm-functional/README.md

   - cleanRecipe will add isFav: false to each recipe
   - cleanRecipe will also create an ingredients array using getIngredients method (see challenge branch for referrence)
 - Remove original logic in App and Dashboard to filter data file recipes by searchText

+## Extension (estimated time: 1hr-1.5hr)
-- NEW - Move the logic from App into a 'recipe service' as a means of creating different 'layers' in our application.
-        This will also make our code more testable and modular.
+- Move the logic from App into a 'recipe service' as a means of creating different 'layers' in our application.
+This will allow our application to scale better as the project grows.
+  - 'npm install' will install jest & babel as dev dependencies
+  - 'npm run unit-test' will look for recipe.service.test.js (Note)

 ### N.B.